KisaragiArchive/sign-picture-ported/README.md

 This mod is tested on 1.16.x.
 Assuming working on other versions.

+**Disclaimer**: This mod is **not** fully compatible `Team-Fruit/SignPicture`, nor functionally-compatible.
+Use at your own lisk.
+For more details, see LICENSE section.

 ## Feature
 * Display remote images from the Internet